-White offices have become notorious for being too clinical and suffocating, so most designs have shifted from a pristine white color palette to an overall off-white design.
+White offices have become notorious for being too clinical and suffocating, so most interior fit out designs have shifted from a pristine white color palette to an overall off-white design.
 It keeps the advantages of a white color palette with its sleek appearance and endless combinations with furniture and decor.
 Moreover, it maintains the overall warmth of the space, successfully preventing employees from feeling uneasy.

 Monochromatic color palettes have recently begun taking office spaces by storm due to their cohesive look that is elegant yet casual.
-This color trend involves the practice of designing a space using variations of a single color.
+This color trend involves the practice of interior designing Dubai a space using variations of a single color.
 It takes one color as the main theme and layers the space with gradient hues within the same color family.
 Popular monochromatic themes include shades of blue, gray, black, and more.

 Neutral color palettes are known for their timeless and versatile nature.
 Neutrals have the ability to create a serious atmosphere that is calm and peaceful in its presentation.
 Shades like gray, beige, and light brown tones come under this category.

-Pastel color palettes are a favorite for many office spaces due to their bright nature.
+Pastel color palettes are a favorite for many office fit out spaces due to their bright nature.
 Unlike colors on the primary spectrum, pastels are colorful but not harsh on the eye, which makes them perfect for spaces that want to increase the liveliness and creativity of those working in it.
 Pastel pink, blue, yellow, and purple are by far the most popular colors to choose from under this category.